rankutah/blog/sites/rank-utah/posts/utah-link-building-strategy-to-increase-website-traffic.md

 ### Sponsorships

-Sponsoring local events often provides you with a backlink and greater visibility within your community.
-You can find sponsorship opportunities by typing in Google "inurl:sponsors orem".
+Sponsoring local events often provides you with a link to your website and greater visibility within your community.
+You can find sponsorship opportunities by typing in Google "inurl:sponsors cityName".
 This will give results for businesses that have the word "sponsors" within their website url.

 ### Partnerships

-Consider who would naturally make referrals to your business and ask them to link to your website or exchange links if you both share referrals.
+Consider who would naturally make referrals to your business and ask them if they will link to your website in exchange for something you can offer.
 This might include suppliers or businesses that don't directly compete with you.
 The places where you would get the traffic you want for your website are the most natural and beneficial places to get a backlink.

 ## Reach Out